oracle/terraform-provider-oci/website/docs/d/core_volume_backup_policies.html.markdown

 		For clients using older versions of Apis and not sending `offsetType` in their requests, the behaviour is just like `NUMERIC_SECONDS`.
 	* `period` - The volume backup frequency.
+	* `retention_period` - This field is used to define the retention period for backups.
+This is an optional field.
+If it is not specified, it is set to null, no retention period will be applied to the backups.
+		* `retention_time_amount` - The value to enter for the amount of retention time should be a numerical figure (such as 1, 7, 30, etc.) that corresponds to the period specified in the retention time unit property (such as YEARS, DAYS).
+The combination of these two properties determines the total length of the retention period.
+		* `retention_time_unit` - The value you can assign to the Time Unit property for this Duration may be either "YEARS" or "DAYS".
 	* `retention_seconds` - How long, in seconds, to keep the volume backups created by this schedule.
 	* `time_zone` - Specifies what time zone is the schedule in
 * `time_created` - The date and time the volume backup policy was created.
 Format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).